Although it can help improve our overall health and wellbeing, many would agree that a tooth extraction is not a pleasant experience.

 A tooth can be extracted in one session or over several appointments.
 When performing a simple tooth extraction, an injection will be given, with teeth that are visible removed with forceps.

-The cost of a tooth extraction will depend on how many teeth are extracted, whether bone is removed, and how many appointments you need to attend, among other things.
-A simple tooth extraction can start at $234.95, while a surgical tooth extraction might start at $339.06.
+The cost of tooth extraction will depend on how many teeth are extracted, whether the bone is removed, and how many appointments you need to attend, among other things.
+A simple tooth extraction can start at $275, while a surgical tooth extraction can go upto $450.

 While recovering from surgery, you might experience some bruising and swelling, as well as bleeding.
 Manage pain with over-the-counter medication and by avoiding strenuous activity.
 Also remember to drink lots of water, to stick to soft foods, and to not brush your teeth, rinse your mouth or use mouthwash for the next 24 hours.